kamvir/mini-dictionary/README.md

 <ul>
 <li>
 <p>
-To run in on your native device, first add cordova platform by running this command:
+To make it run in your native device, first add cordova platform by running this command:
 </p>
 <code>
 ionic cordova add android/ ios